28 Day Volunteer Road Trip India

 • Tours, Souvenirs & spending money

-Programs begin every 2nd & 3rd Monday (or every week in July), and volunteers are required to arrive the day prior.
+Programs begin the 1st Monday of each month and volunteers are required to arrive the day prior.
 Your accommodation on the Sunday is included in the program fees.

-A free airport pickup is included when arriving to Indira Gandhi International Airport (DEL).
+A free airport pickup is included when arriving to Indira Gandhi International Airport (DEL) on Sunday.
 You must arrive between 06:00 to 23:00 on Sunday.

 If arriving late